 We encourage each other to speak up when we’re struggling, and support when we’re soaring.
 Nothing great comes from constraint or fear.
 We want all to be heard and use their professional creativity to impact positively on our learners.
 We believe that creativity can survive its own successes and failures and that behaviours don’t change because of data or figures…they change because people understand why they are doing something.

 In our school, we don’t judge each other by our failures but from our successes.
 Our culture embraces authenticity.
 As leaders, we listen, think deeply and discuss openly to empower all to be themselves.

-Our leadership approach and school culture develops learners (colleagues and children) who care; trust others with ideas, and seek improvements from themselves and others to improve today and our many tomorrows.
+Our leadership approach and school culture develops learners (colleagues and children) who care; trust others with ideas, and seek improvements from themselves and others to improve our many tomorrows.

-Leadership is a territory owned by everyone in our school.
+Leadership is a territory owned by everyone in our school, we rise together.